7th January 2019

 Reduce HR Queries and Educate your employees

 Access to portals or pay apps is a great way to reduce the number of queries to HR and payroll teams.
 Allowing your employees to understand their pay can help them plan their finances better and ensure your employees are in a good financial position and not worrying about money as much.
 In April 2019 employers will now be required to provide employees who are paid according to ‘time worked’, details of the number of hours being paid on their payslip this time.
-Many payroll solutions (such as FMP Global) already offer such capability, however, not all employers provide hours information to their payroll or, if they do, choose not to show such information to their employees on their pay statement.
+Many payroll solutions (such as IRIS FMP) already offer such capability, however, not all employers provide hours information to their payroll or, if they do, choose not to show such information to their employees on their pay statement.
 This will need to change.

 Electronic payslips can help your business save money, as there is no need to print or post them to staff, reducing paper, ink and courier charges.
 83% of people in a 2016 CIPP study said they saved money by switching to electronic payslips, with some stating they saved up to £6,000 per year.